spsingh37/UAV-SaR-Tracking/README.md

 # 🤖 Autonomous UAV-based Target Search, Tracking and Following using Reinforcement Learning and YOLOFlow

-ROS Package to implement reinforcement learning aglorithms for autonomous navigation of UAV in a Search-and-Rescue environment.
+ROS Package to implement reinforcement learning algorithms for autonomous navigation of UAV in a Search-and-Rescue environment.
 A PID algorithm is employed for position control.

 ### 📦 Dependencies Installation
 - Prerequisites